jasminemathieu/LAMP-Stack/README.md

 ![allownopw auth2](https://imgur.com/HSGIasf.jpg)

 ## Successful MYSQL Database Login
-I completed the installion and configuration process as reflected with a successful entry into the database application.
+I completed the installation and configuration process as reflected with a successful entry into the database application.

 ![login success](https://imgur.com/fwrgRYW.jpg)